-As a rule I use unsweetened cashew milk for porridge, but you can use whichever milk you like best.
+As a rule I use unsweetened cashew milk for creamy porridge, but you can use whichever milk you like best.
 Rude Health and Plenish both make unsweetened and additive free cashew milks.

 You can also use whatever oats you like too: I use sprouted oats.

 I soak my oats overnight but if you forget don’t worry.
 They may take a little longer to cook but no big deal.

 To add sweetness to my porridge I use dried dates or figs. The longer the fruit soaks in the milk, the more sugar it will impart and the sweeter the porridge will be.
 I add dates or figs just before cooking.
 I also add goji berries once the oats are cooked: they add a sweet tang and lots of antioxidants.
 Finally I add milled chia or linseed to provide omega 3 fatty acids.

 Free from: oil, soya, wheat